Pramila Jayapal WA-07

 Jayapal tested positive for COVID-19 on January 11, 2021.
 In a statement released after her diagnosis, she criticized her Republican colleagues for refusing to wear masks when members of Congress were placed on lockdown during the 2021 United States Capitol attack.[87]

 On July 9, 2022, Seattle resident Brett Forsell was arrested after he arrived at Jayapal’s Seattle house and yelled obscenities and threats at her.[88]
 Forsell was released and charged when more evidence had been collected.[89]
-Forsell had driven by her house repeatedly over a period of weeks, shouting insults.
+Forsell had driven by her house repeatedly for weeks, shouting insults.
 When arrested, he was armed with a handgun with a round in its chamber.
-He was charged with felony stalking, and released on $150,000 bail.[90]
+He was charged with felony stalking and released on $150,000 bail.[90]
+In June 2023, Forsell pled guilty to stalking and was sentenced to 364 days in jail followed by 24 months of probation.[91]

 Electoral history